jdelia/genesis-communities-cpt/readme.txt

 Example: http://yoursite.com/communities

 Will display up to 12 communities per page (four across on desktop and responsive for smaller viewport widths).
 (This keeps page load times fast).
-You can increase if needed by unhooking the function and adding a replacement hook in your functions.php
+You can increase or change sorting option if needed by unhooking the function and adding a replacement hook in your functions.php

 == Installation ==